-Over the years, I have gained extensive experience in dentistry in the private and public sectors.
-I am convinced that my contribution to dentistry here in America will be furthered by having earned the MHA Degree and learning a great deal about creative ways to help the underserved.
+Over the years, I have gained extensive dental experience in the private and public sectors.
+I am convinced my contribution to dentistry here in America will be furthered by earning the MHA Degree and learning about creative ways to help the underserved.
 I have valuable administrative knowledge and skills that I look forward to putting to a lifetime of good use after earning a doctoral degree in Dentistry.

 Values play an essential role in my life, and they primarily shaped me as an individual, especially the moral imperatives I learned from my grandmother.
-I see her influence as foremost, which is why I have given so much of myself to working with refugees and asylees, and why marginalized populations with little-to-no access to dental care will always be central to my professional focus.
+Thus, working with refugees, asylees, and marginalized populations with little-to-no dental care will always be central to my professional focus.
 I have worked with underprivileged people both in India and in the USA.
 My intense devotion to the underserved and my efforts to attend to their needs have made me a more compassionate human being which I believe is especially critical for the dentistry professional.
 I am a holistic thinker and seek to make sustainable contributions that are a good investment of our time and energy as a society, especially in the care of those members of our community with the greatest need.
 Therefore, I do not want to focus my time exclusively on treatments.
-But, I seek lifetime engagement with working to enhance patient outcomes and devoting myself to contributing to preventive services and educational awareness of the importance of oral health; smoking cessation in particular.
+But, I seek lifetime engagement with working to enhance patient outcomes and devoting myself to contributing to preventive services and educational awareness of the importance of oral health, smoking cessation in particular.

-My respect and yearning for advanced education and my passion for teaching as well as learning leave me hoping that, at some point in my career, I will have the profound privilege of teaching dentistry in some capacity, perhaps orienting and helping to train new international dentists and in this way give something back to the dental community.
-My devotion to education is demonstrated by the fact that I earned a scholarship based on academic excellence for the first year of my MHA program and also won a literary award at a state-level competition as a graduate student.
+My respect and yearning for advanced education and my passion for teaching as well as learning to leave me hoping that, at some point in my career, I will have the profound privilege of teaching dentistry in some capacity, perhaps orienting and helping to train new international dentists and in this way give something back to the dental community.
+My devotion to education is demonstrated by my earning a scholarship based on academic excellence for the first year of my MHA program and winning a literary award at a state-level competition as a graduate student.

 My hobbies include throwball, ping pong, Zumba, and painting, which refreshes me for another day, giving my all to dentistry.